Death Wish (film series): Video game

 The third film in the original series, was made into a video game of the same name by Gremlin Graphics for the ZX Spectrum, Commodore 64, MSX and Amstrad CPC.
 In the game, the player controls Paul Kersey in the streets and buildings in a free-roaming, all-out gunfight with gangsters.
 It was one of the goriest games of its time, featuring multiple weapons with detailed, different damage patterns and the possibility to kill civilians.
-Because the original copyright owners of the game didn't have any interest in renewing copyright, the game fall into the "abandonware" and is considered public domain until proven otherwise.

 Film based on novel's sequel

-The film, Death Sentence (2007) was based loosely on the Death Wish novel's 1975 sequel of the same name.
+The 2007 film, Death Sentence was based loosely on the Death Wish novel's 1975 sequel of the same name.
 The film stars Kevin Bacon as Nick Hume, a man who takes the law into his own hands when his son is murdered by a gang as an initiation ritual.

 In popular culture

 In 2020, the pseudonymous author "Paul Kersey", who had published numerous anti-black articles on white nationalist blogs and websites, was identified as Michael J. Thompson, a longtime employee at several mainstream conservative organizations.
 Thompson chose his pen name in reference to the films' protagonist.